croquet/microverse/staging/docs/CardSpec.md

 ### Description

 This property sets up the display scene hierarchy.
-Special care is taken when an actual CardActor is passed in, and also during an intialization the interpretation of the value changes.
+Special care is taken when an actual CardActor is passed in, and also during an initialization the interpretation of the value changes.
 See more information on the `parent` property below.

 ---